-Working under a special permit from the village, food establishments on Seventh Street, New Hyde Park Road and Franklin Avenue have placed tables and chairs outside their shops and restaurants for your convenience and enjoyment.
-Please stop by to let the merchants know that you appreciate their efforts and enjoy the many fine tastes of Garden City.
-As of today, there are 30 establishments that are participating in the Outdoor Dining Program.
+Beginning on April 1, working under a special permit from the village, food establishments on Seventh Street, New Hyde Park Road and Franklin Avenue, will place tables and chairs outside their shops and restaurants for your convenience and enjoyment.
+When this program begins, please stop by to let the merchants know that you appreciate their efforts and enjoy the many fine tastes of Garden City.

 Congratulations to the Community Agreement Party and thanks to the Garden City Residents Party supporters.
 At the March 15 Village Trustee election, the Garden City Residents Party more than doubled its votes from last year (to 860) but was not able to overcome the roughly 1,650 votes of the Community Agreement Party.
 The loss hurts, but all of the Garden City Residents Party supporters should be proud that we have raised awareness about real financial challenges that will only intensify in the years to come.
 We are on the right side of this financial trend.

 I would like to offer congratulations on behalf of the board of trustees to the Garden City Girls’ Track and Field Team for being named “National Champs.”
 The 4 x 400 Sprint Medley Relay Team of Alexis Yeboah-Kodie, Taylor Henning, Taryn Schmelzinger and Emma Gallagher placed first in 4:04.17.
 Special thanks also to Head Coach Erica Frogosi and her Assistant Coaches Arthur Johnson and Tom Skrivanek Lucas for guiding them to a successful, winning season.

 I would like to thank the residents and employees who donated blood last Tuesday, March 1, 2011.

 I am pleased to report that 22 pints of blood were collected.
 You can feel proud of your personal involvement in helping those who depend on blood for life-giving support.